 Really, the only way to discover what Aikido is about and gain an insight into this fascinating martial art is to try it for yourself.

 Aikido is an active and vibrant club within Cardiff University's Sports offering, providing students with an opportunity to study and explore one of the world's most fascinating martial arts in a safe and supportive environment.

 We have a diverse student base across all levels of experience, from novice to intermediate grades, including several fully qualified student instructors, who provide support and direction throughout all of our classes.

-David Dimmick sensei, 4th Dan, Aikikai Japan, is our principle instructor.
+Our principal instructor is Sensei David Dimmick, 4th Dan, Aikikai Japan.
 He began teaching Aikido in 1994 and has been the head coach at Cardiff University Aikido Club for over 20 years.
-A registered member of the British Aikido Board, Dave has often been invited as a guest instructor at their UK National Courses.
-He is also co-founder and Dojo Cho of the Fudoshin Aikido Association.
+He is co-founder and Dojo Cho of the Fudoshin Aikido Association.
+A registered member of the British Aikido Board, David sensei has often been invited as a guest instructor at regional and national courses, both in the UK and Europe.

-In addition to our twice weekly classes, we regularly organise local weekend seminars with visiting international instructors, allowing students the opportunity to practice with and learn from some of the finest instructors in Europe.
-You can find out more about these seminars on our Events page.
+In addition to our weekly classes, we regularly organise weekend courses and seminars with visiting international instructors, allowing students the opportunity to practice with and learn from some of the best instructors in Europe.
+You can find out more about these on our events page.

 We are a friendly and inclusive club and always welcome new members, whatever your background and level of experience.

-You will be given expert instruction and encouraged to practice aikido within your own safe limits and at a pace that suits you.
+You will be given expert instruction and encouraged to practice within your own safe limits, at a pace that is comfortable to you.